ISnackable/saf-duty/README.md

 ### Send push notification

 When a new row is added in your notifications table, a push notification will be sent to the user whom has subscribed to push notification.

+- _Note: There's a cron job for daily duty reminder if a user is subscribed to push notification._